cshawky/CsTool.Logger/README.md

 * NuGet packaging for simpler support on multiple dotnet frameworks
 * It looks like some of the Logger tuning parameters have not been exposed properly so you may not be able to change the log priority.
 Might be fixed.
 * Log counters do not generated GUI events.
+* The XML Configuration now allows user DLLs, methods to create their own section in a single application settings file based on class attributes with no custom code.
+I feel this is significant, but it is still immature as a public release.
+What is implemented does work.
+Some further improvement possible to make it as abstract and seamless as possible to the coder.
+No documentation...
+* Logging statistics are still immature compared to my old C implementation.
+But not as relevant these days.
+* I'm still not 100% happy with DotNet and programme shut down.
+Wouldn't it be nice if you could guarantee the logger was the last module to die and thus have everything else logged.

 # Release Summary